MicroPro International: NewStar

 WordStar became popular in large companies without MicroPro; the company did not have a corporate sales program until December 1983.
 By 1982 many competitors announced rival word processors, while MicroPro developed a poor reputation among customers.
 PC Magazine wrote in 1983 that its "motto often seems to be: 'Ask Your Dealer'".
+Edward Mendelson in 1985 in The Yale Review described the company's attitude as "the classic example of how not to provide" customer support, "always first with the worst".

 By early 1985 MicroPro's sales had decreased for four quarters while those of Multimate and Samna increased.
+The latter companies focused on corporate sales, while MicroPro still did not have a direct sales force, and its retail sales also decreased.
 Several former MicroPro employees formed NewStar and in September 1983 published WordStar clone NewWord.
 MicroPro did not release new versions of WordStar beyond 3.3 during 1984 and 1985, in part because Rubinstein relinquished control of the company after a January 1984 heart attack.
 His replacements canceled the promising office suite Starburst, purchased a WordStar clone, and used it as the basis of WordStar 2000, released in December 1984.
 It received poor reviews due to not being compatible with WordStar files and other disadvantages, and by selling at the same price as WordStar 3.3 confused customers.
 Company employees were divided between WordStar and WordStar 2000 factions, and fiscal year 1985 sales declined to million.

 New management purchased NewWord and used it as the basis of WordStar 4.0 in 1987, four years after the previous version.
-Word (four versions from 1983 to 1987) and WordPerfect (five versions), however, had become the market leaders.
+Microsoft Word (four versions from 1983 to 1987) and WordPerfect (five versions), however, had become the market leaders.
 More conflict between MicroPro's two factions delayed WordStar 5.0 until late 1988, again hurting the program's sales.
 After renaming itself after its flagship product in 1989, WordStar International merged with SoftKey in 1993.